schloerke/autocogs/cran-comments.md

-This is a new submission
+This is a resubmission of a new package release to address comments about `\dontrun{}` in the examples.

 ## Test environments

 * local OS X install, R 3.5.1
 * ubuntu 14.04 (on travis-ci), R 3.5.0
 * win-builder (devel and release)